 Cult Classic TV-Shows

-Step into the world of Tree Hill, NC on a walking tour of the iconic filming sites featured in the popular teen drama, “One Tree Hill,” with this guide.
+Step into the world of Tree Hill, N.C., on a walking tour of the iconic filming sites featured in the popular teen drama, “One Tree Hill,” with this guide.
 Throughout the show's nine seasons, local businesses and landmarks became familiar backdrops.
 Visit Wilmington’s award-winning Riverwalk to discover the famous Naley Bench, and nearby Blue Post Billiards, where Lucas and Brooke had their tattoo date.
 Explore Fort Fisher State Recreation Area in Kure Beach, where Nathan and Haley were married.
 Head to Johnnie Mercers Fishing Pier in Wrightsville Beach, where Brooke and Lucas kissed during the beach party in the third season.
-Uncover even more fan-favorite filming locations by joining the “One Tree Hill” e-bike tour with Wilmington Bike & Brew Tours.

 “Dawson's Creek” captivated audiences for six seasons, and the Wilmington area doubled as the show’s fictitious coastal town, Capeside.
 Using our walking tour guide, explore locations that played pivotal roles in the show, including Airlie Gardens’ Bradley Creek Lawn, the venue of Joey and Dawson’s dream wedding, Hell’s Kitchen, also known as Molly’s Market, and the New Hanover County Arboretum’s Ability Garden, where Jen said her final goodbyes to her daughter in the series finale.